 - I will not be like the incumbents because I do not agree with some of the things they do, no matter how tempting it is or how big the ‘pay off’ is.

 - I will focus on being good at what I do and getting better, and I will only feel proud and be at peace earning my fees when my clients benefit.
-I will not waste time on pretense.
+I will not waste time on pretence.